openstack/api-site/firstapp/source/getting_started.rst

 Use your selected image and flavor to create an instance.

-.. only:: libcloud
+.. note:: The following instance creation example assumes that you have a

-    .. note:: The following instance creation example assumes that you have a single-tenant network.
+          single-tenant network.
 If you receive the 'Exception: 400 Bad Request Multiple possible networks found, use a Network ID to be more specific' error, you have multiple-tenant networks.
-You must add a `networks` parameter to the `create_node` call.
+You must add a `networks` parameter to the call that creates the server.
 See :doc:`/appendix` for details.

 Create the instance.